Martin Wintersparv Stervander

 I have co-supervised eight MSc students and three BSc students at Lund University.

-Journal manuscript referee for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Frontiers in Zoology, Ornis Svecica, and Ornis Fennica.
+Journal manuscript referee for PNAS, Current Biology, Molecular Biology and Evolution, Molecular Ecology, Evolutionary Applications, Royal Society Open Science, Science Advances, Molecular Phylogenetics and Evolution, PeerJ, Ecology & Evolution, Journal of Biogeography, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Diversity, Frontiers in Zoology, Zoological Journal of the Linnean Society, Ardea, Wilson Journal of Ornithology, Ornis Svecica, Ornis Fennica, and Studies on Neotropical Fauna and Environment.
+For details, see my Publons profile.

-Grant application reviewer for the Icelandic Research Fund (2017).
+Grant application reviewer for the Icelandic Research Fund (five proposals; 2017–2019) and Hong Kong Research Grants Council (2021).

 Other relevant positions and projects